RicardoAzuul/RicardoAzuul.github.io/README.md

 - a text on how to get get to the Roleplay Cafe.
 - a link that opens a well-known website for planning your public transport.

+<ins>The About Page</ins>
+- a brief history of the Roleplay Cafe and why it was opened.
+- a brief history of the owners.

 #### The Skeleton Plane
 How will our information be represented, and how will the user navigate to the information and the features?